top of page

 Course Dates: July 10 - July 21

-Johns Hopkins Online Precollege's "Applications of Chemistry in Medicine" is a cutting-edge and intellectually stimulating course tailored for high school students interested in the intersection of chemistry and healthcare.
-This program offers a deep dive into the crucial role of chemistry in the development of medical treatments, diagnostics, and pharmaceuticals.
-Students are exposed to a dynamic curriculum that explores the principles of organic and biochemistry and their applications in understanding diseases, drug design, and the mechanisms behind various medical interventions.
-Through engaging lectures, laboratory experiments (where applicable), and interactive discussions, participants gain hands-on experience and insights into how chemistry plays a pivotal role in the advancement of modern medicine.
-This course not only equips students with a foundational understanding of the subject but also fosters critical thinking and problem-solving skills, making it an ideal choice for those aspiring to careers in healthcare, pharmacology, or medical research.
+Johns Hopkins Online Precollege's "Applications of Chemistry in Medicine" is for high school students interested in the intersection of chemistry and healthcare.
+This program explores the crucial role of chemistry in developing medical treatments, diagnostics, and pharmaceuticals.
+Students are offered a curriculum that explores the principles of organic and biochemistry and their applications in understanding diseases, drug design, and the mechanisms behind various medical interventions.
+Through lectures, laboratory experiments, and discussions, participants gain insights into how chemistry advances modern medicine.

 Application Deadline: January 10 (Early), February 14 (Regular), and April 10 (Late)

-Harvard Summer School's Individual and Social Psychology course offers an immersive and intellectually enriching experience for students eager to explore the intricate realms of psychology.
-This course delves deeply into the core concepts of both individual and social psychology, providing a comprehensive understanding of human behavior and its interaction with the social environment.
-With a strong emphasis on critical thinking and empirical research, students learn to critically analyze and interpret psychological theories and experiments.
-The curriculum covers an array of engaging topics, from cognitive processes and personality development to social influence and group dynamics.
-The interactive and discussion-oriented approach fosters dynamic learning, encouraging students to apply psychological principles to real-life situations and debates.
+Harvard Summer School's Individual and Social Psychology course delves into the core concepts of individual and social psychology, providing a holistic understanding of human behavior and its interaction with the social environment.
+With a strong emphasis on critical thinking and empirical research, the course teaches how to critically analyze psychological theories and experiments.
+The curriculum covers topics ranging from cognitive processes and personality development to social influence and group dynamics.
+The interactive approach encourages students to apply psychological principles to real-life situations and debates.

 One other option - Lumiere Research Scholar Program